1983 Code of Canon Law: Recognitum librum VI

 The apostolic letter issued motu proprio, Recognitum librum VI, issued 26 April 2022 changes one sentence from canon 695.

-18 May 2022 rescriptum
+18 May 2022 rescript

 Through a rescript published 18 May 2022, Pope Francis changed canon 588 §2 concerning major religious orders.
 The change made it so that after receiving written permission from the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, the council of an institute of consecrated life or a society of apostolic life of pontifical rite can nominate or elect a "non-cleric member", i.e., a layperson, as major superior.
 The change took effect immediately.

+Expedit ut iura

+Through a motu proprio entitled Expedit ut iura, released 3 April 2023, Pope Francis changed canon 700 to give members of an institute of consecrated life more time to appeal their dismissal.

+Le Prelature personali

+A motu proprio of 8 August 2023, issued in Italian and entering into force on the day of its publication, changed canons 295 and 296 in order to specify several details of the nature and governance of personal prelatures such as Opus Dei.